cosmos/governance/Slashing.md

 ### Short desc, in blocks.
 #### `cosmoshub-3` default: `10000`

-If a validator in the active set is offline for too long, the validator will be slashed by [`SlashFractionDowntime`](#5-SlashFractionDowntime) and temporarily removed from the active set for at least 10 minutes (aka [`DowntimeJailDuration`](#3-DowntimeJailDuration)).
+If a validator in the active set is offline for too long, the validator will be slashed by [`SlashFractionDowntime`](#5-SlashFractionDowntime) and temporarily removed from the active set for at least the [`DowntimeJailDuration`](#3-DowntimeJailDuration), which is 10 minutes.

 How long is being offline for too long?
 There are two components: `SignedBlocksWindow` and [`MinSignedPerWindow`](#2-MinSignedPerWindow).
 Since `MinSignedPerWindow` is 5% and `SignedBlocksWindow` is 10,000, a validator must have signed at least 5% of 10,000 blocks (500 out of 10,000) at any given time to comply with protocol rules.
 That means a validator that misses 9,500 consecutive blocks will be considered by the system to have committed a liveness violation.